 As you may be aware of that in any 32-bit operating system, you are limited to 4096 MB (4 GB) of RAM.
 It is simply because the size of a 32-bit value will not allow any more references in memory.

 232 = 4,294,967,296 i.e. roughly 4.29 GB

 So, in a 32-bit system you can theoretically allocate up to 4GB of memory per process.
-What breaks this on Windows is how process address space is handled.
+What breaks this on Windows is how to process address space is handled.
 Windows cuts the process address space in half.
-One half of it is reserved for the operating system (which a user process cannot use) and the other half for the user.
+One-half of it is reserved for the operating system (which a user process cannot use) and the other half for the user.
 It doesn’t matter how much RAM is in the box, a 32-bit process can only use 2GB of RAM.
-What’s even worse – this address space needs to be contiguous, so in practice you are most often left with just 1.5-1.8GB of heap on Windows machines.
+What’s even worse – this address space needs to be contiguous, so in practice, you are often left with just 1.5-1.8GB of the heap on Windows machines.

-The other thing to keep remember is that your BIOS and other device chips in mother board such as video cards, also occupy some memory in same 4 GB space so actual memory available for use by your applications reduces further to around 1.5 GB only.
+The other thing to remember is that your BIOS and other device chips in the motherboard such as video cards, also occupy some memory in same 4 GB space so the actual memory available for use by your applications reduces further to around 1.5 GB only.

 While 32 bits of information can only access 4 GB of RAM, a 64-bit machine can access 17.2 BILLION GB of system memory, at least theoretically.
 So it must remove all the barriers of memory consumption from your system, right?
 But it does not.

 Windows 64-bit Home editions are still limited to 16 GB of RAM [ all because of licensing reasons], but the Professional and Ultimate versions can use up to 192 GB of RAM at present due to various compatibility issues.